top of page

 What is Grief?

-Grief can be caused by a multitude of circumstances and situations such as chronic illnesses, trauma, relationships, substance abuse, and other life events.
+Many circumstances and situations, such as chronic illnesses, trauma, relationships, substance abuse, and other life events, can cause grief.

-High blood pressure is known to be a silent killer.
-Guess what?
-Grief too can be a silent killer if not addressed.
-Avoiding grief can lead to addictions such as substance abuse, anxiety, depression, inability to focus and maintain your job and household responsibilities, panic attacks and much more, all of these symptoms can change the life you have worked so hard to establish.
+While these emotions are normal, they are not healthy for long periods.
+Unknowingly, grief can become a silent stressor; just as high blood pressure is known to be a silent killer, so can unresolved grief.
+Grief can lead to addictions such as anxiety, depression, panic attacks, inability to focus and maintain your job and household responsibilities, substance abuse, and much more.
+Unresolved, these symptoms can destroy the life you have worked hard to establish for yourself and your remaining family members.

-The only escape from grief is to ...actually go through the grief!
+The only escape from grief is to follow the pathway that steers you away from the grief!

 bottom of page